Russian FM: US, NATO directly involved in Ukraine conflict | Politics

 - Russian Federation

-Russia's foreign minister on Thursday accused the West of becoming directly involved in the conflict in Ukraine by supplying it with weapons and training its soldiers.
+Russia's foreign minister accused the West on Thursday of becoming directly involved in the conflict in Ukraine by supplying the country with weapons and training its soldiers.

-Sergey Lavrov also said that Russia's strikes on Ukrainian energy facilities and other key infrastructure that have left millions without power, heating and water were intended to weaken Ukraine's military potential and derail the shipments of Western weapons.

-"You shouldn't say that the US and NATO aren't taking part in this war, you are directly participating in it," Lavrov said in a video call with reporters.

-Ukraine and the West have accused Russia of targeting key civilian infrastructure in order to reduce morale and force Ukraine into peace talks on Moscow's conditions.
+Ukraine and the West have accused Russia of targeting key civilian infrastructure in order to reduce morale, cause Ukraine's people to suffer during the winter and to force the government in Kyiv into peace talks on Moscow's terms.

+The southern city of Kherson, which Russia's forces seized in the opening days of the conflict and withdrew from last month, is among the places targeted.
+Russian shelling on Thursday cut off power in the recently liberated city just days after it was restored.

+Weeks before the pullback allowed Ukrainian forces to reclaim Kherson, Russia declared the entire Kherson region part of its territory along with three other regions following hastily called ''referendums'' that Ukraine and the West rejected as shams.

+Asked how the strikes on infrastructure in Kherson and other areas comply with Moscow's stated goal of protecting Ukraine's Russian-speaking population, Lavrov responded by drawing parallels with the Battle of Stalingrad during World War II.

+“The city of Stalingrad also was part of our territory, and we beat the Germans to make them flee,” he said.
 Lavrov insisted that Moscow remains open for talks on ending the conflict.
-"We never asked for talks but always said that we are ready to listen to those who are interested in a negotiated settlement," Lavrov said.
+“We never asked for talks but always said that we are ready to listen to those who are interested in a negotiated settlement,” he said.

-The Kremlin has urged Ukraine to acknowledge Crimea, which Moscow annexed from Ukraine in 2014, as part of Russia and recognise other land gains that Russia has made since sending its troops into Ukraine on February 24.

-It also has continued to push for guarantees that Ukraine wouldn't join NATO, along with vaguely formulated "demilitarisation" and "denazification" goals.

-"It's working and I hope that some results will be achieved," he added.

-The Biden administration has been trying for months to negotiate the release of WNBA star Brittney Griner and another American jailed in Russia, Michigan corporate security executive Paul Whelan, including through a possible prisoner swap with Moscow.
+“It's working, and I hope that some results will be achieved,” he said.
+The Biden administration has tried for months to negotiate the release of WNBA star Brittney Griner and another American jailed in Russia, Michigan corporate security executive Paul Whelan, including through a possible prisoner swap with Moscow.

-"How can the goal of defeating Russia not bear significance for strategic stability, considering that they want to destroy a key strategic stability actor?"
-During the online news conference that lasted for 2½ hours, Lavrov ranted against the US and its NATO allies, accusing them of trampling on international law while trying to isolate and destroy Russia.

-He claimed that the US has tried to discourage other countries, including India, from maintaining close ties with Russia, but those attempts have failed.
+He claimed the U.S. has tried to discourage other countries, including India, from maintaining close ties with Russia but said those attempts have failed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)